fdazen/fda-documentation/rooms_set_up.md

 ##Room Availability Period

 Before configuring the rooms that will be listed under each room type, you will need to configure a _Room Availability Period_: it defines the time period when each room is available.
 If you are running a seasonal buisness, for example, you will be able to pre-configure when your rooms are available in the system.
 This feature also comes handy if rooms need to be taken off the availability chart for a limited period of time.
+We remind you that configuring a room availability period is a requirement for room creation: if your hotel runs all year long, you will simply need to create one availability period.

 - In the Admin Settings, click on the link **Room Availability Periods** under section _Rooms_: